jeffkitson-music/clarinets-and-dragons/README.md

 This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Please see a plain English summary on the [license page](LICENSE.md).
+Please see a plain-English summary on the [license page](LICENSE.md).

 **TL;DR**: We can sell our content.
 You can't.
 You have to credit us if you use it.